422926799/NtRaiseHardError.github.io/_posts/2018-01-17-Bitcoin-Builder-v4.md

 title: Unpacking Bitcoin Builder v4
 ---

-The following post details the unpacking of a programmed `Bitcoin_Builder.v4.exe`.
+The following post details the unpacking of the program `Bitcoin_Builder.v4.exe`.
 The sample can be obtained on [Hybrid Analysis](https://www.hybrid-analysis.com/sample/9d4ba009a5dd353d2177e32dbcbb525738e1f6d001bccc470576b90b0303975a?environmentId=100).

 ## Static Analysis